appscode/blog/content/post/kubestash-v2024.6.4/index.md

       delay: 1m
 ```

-Here is the example of `RestoreSession` that will restore the StatefulSet manifest and also its data:
+Here's an example of a `RestoreSession` that restores `StatefulSet` manifests and then restores its data:

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1